bottlerocket-os/bottlerocket/sources/api/migration/README.md

 ### Find migrations

-Next we find the migration binaries that are applicable when moving from the outgoing version to the incoming version.
+Next, the migration system finds applicable migration binaries for moving from the outgoing version to the incoming version.
-Migration names include the version where they first apply, so we take any migrations applicable after the outgoing version, up to and including the incoming version.
+Migration names include the version where they first apply, so all applicable migrations after the outgoing version and up to and including the incoming version are used by the migration system.

-Migrations will be in a known location (e.g. `/var/lib/bottlerocket-migrations`) and all migrations will also be available on the update server for download.
+Migrations are in a known location (e.g. `/var/lib/bottlerocket-migrations`) and all migrations are also available on the update server for download.
-Migration lists (metadata) will be available from both sources to ensure we're not missing any migrations.
+Migration lists (metadata) are available from both sources to ensure no migrations are missing.

 ### Run migrations

 The migration system then runs the migrations in order.
-This can use a relatively simple numerical ordering of the migration binary filenames, because the names include the applicable version and a name for ordering multiple migrations within a version.
+This uses a relatively simple numerical ordering of the migration binary filenames, because the names include the applicable version and a name for ordering multiple migrations within a version.
 (See [Structure](#structure).)

 As mentioned above in [How to update and flip the data store](#how-to-update-and-flip-the-data-store), migrations are run on an in-memory copy of the current data store, and are run on the live and pending trees within the copy.

 ### Handling failure

-Upon failure of a migration, we don't need to run any rollbacks because we were operating on a copy of the data store.
+Upon failure of a migration, rollbacks aren't needed because the migration system is operating on a copy of the data store.

 If the migrator fails, boot services will be marked as failed, which means the current partition set won't be marked as successful.
-A reboot will automatically switch back to the other partition set containing the version that supports our current data store.
+A reboot will automatically switch back to the other partition set containing the version that supports the current data store.

 ## How to write migrations